 Nominating someone can take a few minutes, or longer depending on how much information you wish to occur.
 Entering yourself could also be done in as little as 10 or so minutes.
 But in order to give as much information as possible, you may find the process takes up to an hour or so.

 Yes!
 We want as many people there as possible.
 It’s an excellent event, and we keep it inspiring, engaging and as an opportunity to connect with others.
 You will get drinks on arrival, a two-course meal, and hear from more than a dozen women on stage, including our awesome leadership panel.
+Tickets to this event typically sell out, so please get in early.

 Every year, we put together a diverse list of judges from a wide variety of backgrounds to participate in judging these sessions.
 Each judge will typically be asked to judge two to three different categories, and are asked to sign confidentiality agreements before seeing the finalist details.
 We do not provide a list in advance of which judges are judging which categories, as we do sometimes need to make adjustments in order to deal with conflicts and last-minute issues that arise.